 Another benefit of Affinity Designer is that when you buy it, you get a “Grade UI Kit” for free which brings over 1000 customizable elements, icons, panels. and buttons.
 While the software is not as powerful as Sketch when it comes to UI/UX design, it is a worthy alternative for Windows users.

 Vectr is a free graphics designing tool that can be used to create graphics easily and intuitively.
 The app doesn’t come with a massive learning curve and anyone including beginners can get up and running with the software quite easily.

 Vectr also comes with both written and video tutorials which is a great place to start if you are just starting your design journey.
 Like Figma, Vectr can either be used online in a browser or using its native apps which are available for both Linux and Windows devices.

-Apart from the normal UI/UX designing features which you can expect from such a software, Vectr brings a ton of other cool features.
+Apart from the normal UI/UX designing features which you can expect from such software, Vectr brings a ton of other cool features.
 My favorite is the real-time collaboration link feature.
-The feature basically allows you to send a link to the project you are working on to other Vectr users so that you both can work on the same project in real-time.
+The feature basically allows you to send a link to the project you are working on to other Vectr users so that you both can work on the same project in real time.

-Also, all your work is automatically uploaded and saved to the cloud so you don’ have to worry about any of that.
-While Vectr is not as powerful as some of the other tools on this list if you are looking for an easy to use alternative for Sketch which can help you get started, this is the app for you.
+Also, all your work is automatically uploaded and saved to the cloud so you don’t have to worry about any of that.
+While Vectr is not as powerful as some of the other tools on this list if you are looking for an easy-to-use alternative to Sketch that can help you get started, this is the app for you.

 - Web-based hence cross-platform